- ACEDS Blog

 Senior Vice President and General Counsel for Memorial Healthcare System, the fifth largest public hospital system in the United States, she oversees legal and risk issues at five hospitals, numerous primary care and outpatients centers and a nursing home.
 Previously, she was Senior Vice President and General Counsel at Miami Children’s Hospital.
 An experienced litigator in state and federal court on behalf of corporate and individual clients in commercial matters, tort claims, and employment discrimination litigation, she is a member of the American Health Lawyers Association with 20 years experience in health law.
 A member of the University of Florida Hall of Fame where she received her law degree, she is also an expert in sports law and was the first female attorney registered as a major league baseball agent, representing athletes and sports corporations in multi-million dollar deals.
 She is one of the authors of a leading sports law textbook, The Law of Professional and Amateur Sports.

-President Elect of AIIM International, she is client services manager at Business Intelligence Associates in Phoenix.
+President Elect of AIIM International and International Board of Directors member at ARMA, she is the Vice President of Marketing & Business Development at iControl ESI.
 She has worked in the legal field since 1974, as a discovery project manager in complex cases at the local and national levels, including work for the plaintiffs’ team in the multidistrict litigation involving silicone breast implants, and previously as a paralegal.
 Nationally recognized for her record of promoting and educating the e-discovery community, she has been active in various associations in the legal field, including ARMA and Women in E-Discovery.
 During her tenure as National President of ALSP, membership has grown by 45%, according to a 2011 survey by Litigation Support Today.
 She has received numerous awards, including ARMA’s Award of Achievement, Ambassador Award and Spirit of Education Award.
 A frequent speaker on various issues in the legal field, she received a US Department of Justice Mentor Award.

 Executive Director of Robert Half Legal, one of the largest providers of project and full-time professionals to law firms, corporations and government agencies, he has been instrumental in the expansion of the company, which he joined in 1999.
 Robert Half Legal has locations in major US and Canadian metropolitan areas.
 A lawyer, he is an expert, author and speaker on employment trends, job search and career management and is co-managing director of Robert Half Legal eDiscovery Services which offers legal project management and e-discovery services, including litigation support, mergers and acquisitions matters and document review.
 He advises clients on the strategic use of project management and project attorney teams for e-discovery and document review, temporary legal support and full-time staff to manage business fluctuations and workload increases.
 He previously practiced law in Miami, focusing on complex litigation, insurance defense, medical malpractice and product liability.